 This requires you to prove the processing of a person’s data is necessary for your legitimate interests.
 It normally requires you to complete a Legitimate Interest Assessment where you detail the reasons why you believe you have the right to process their data.

-It’s important this is documented and stored as evidence, showing that you balanced the rights of individuals with your desire to include them in your marketing.
+It’s important this is documented and stored as evidence, showing that you balanced the rights of individuals with your desire to process their data.

-But as you can see from the table above, a person has the right to object which would mean you can no longer contact them or process their data.
-Also, it has not been made clear that if one person successfully objects to your legitimate interest does that mean that everyone in the same group cannot be contacted?
+But as you can see from the table above, a person has the right to object which would mean you can no longer process their data.
+Also, it has not been made clear that if one person successfully objects to your legitimate interest does that mean the data of everyone in the same group cannot be processed?
 There could be a domino effect.

 Also, if enough people challenge your legitimate interest and raise the issue with the Information Commissioners Office, you could be investigated and possibly fined.